Julia Jones Managing Director, East Coast Pictures, LLC

 Ms Jones has a 30-year career writing, developing and financing films.
 Her original screenplay, Discretion Assured, was released in 1994 and starred Michael York and Jennifer O'Neill.
 In 2004, she wrote and produced In The Face of Evil: The Epic Struggle of Ronald Reagan with writing partner, Stephen K. Bannon.
 A year later, she founded East Coast Pictures LLC to develop and produce independent film.
 In 2006, Robert Guillaume staged a reading of her rap adaptation of Shakespeare's Coriolanus at the Nate Holden Performing Arts Center in Los Angeles.
 In 2008, she and Mr. Bannon also adapted the New York Times best-selling book Left to Tell: Finding God Amidst the Rwandan Holocaust by Immaculee Ilibagiza for Academy Award winning producer, Steve McEveety (The Passion of the Christ, Brave Heart).
 She has served as creative consultant to Bannon Films, Genius Products, Inc. and Affinity Media in Los Angeles.
 She was co-writer with Steve Bannon for 17 years.
 A member of the Writers Guild of America West, Ms Jones has an honors degree from Harvard in English Literature.

 Amy Carpenter Scott is the Owner/Producer of Creatrix films.
 She was the original co-founder of East Coast Pictures in 2005, working with Julia Jones on her rap adaptation of Shakespeare's Coriolanus and the Ioan Culianu project, Eros Magic & Murder.
 In 2010, she started her own production company, Creatrix Films where she is currently in pre-production on the independent film, A Four-Sided Bed, with author Elizabeth Searle, based on Searle's novel by the same name.
+She is Executive Producer of the short film, Four-Sided, based on the novel, currently in festival submission.
 Ms. Scott attended Denison University where she majored in film.
-She was a student member of the Producers Guild of America East and studied film production at NYC.
+She was a student member of the Producers Guild of America East and studied film production at NYU.

 James Ulmer is International Editor of Cinema Without Borders, reporting on product, talent and activities at film festivals and markets around the world.
 His 20-year journalistic career includes writing for Variety, The Los Angeles Times, The New York Times, and The Observer in London.
 He was international editor and columnist for eight years at The Hollywood Reporter where he created The Ulmer Scale: James Ulmer's Hollywood Hot List - The Complete Guide to Star Ranking.
 The Ulmer Scale, based on the film industry publications he created at The Hollywood Reporter — the Actors Hot List and the Directors Hot List — have become the industry's most reliable tools for measuring global value and bankability of stars and directors.